 3. Contribution deadline

-Whether you're contributing to a traditional or a Roth, the deadline to contribute is the same for both accounts, and it's the tax-filing deadline for the tax year.
-For the 2023 tax year, the deadline is April 15, 2024.
-For the 2024 tax year, the deadline is April 15, 2025.
+Whether you're contributing to a traditional IRA or a Roth IRA, your contribution must be made by the tax-filing deadline for the tax year.
+For the 2025 tax year, the deadline is April 15, 2026.
+For the 2026 tax year, the deadline is April 15, 2027.

 4. Transfer or rollover

-You can transfer your IRA to another similarly registered IRA through a direct transfer.
-You can also withdraw money from your account for 60 days as long as you roll it back into the same or a similarly registered IRA.
-You can use this 60-day rollover option once every rolling 365 days.
-When you use the 60-day rollover option, taxes may be withheld from the withdrawal, so you'll have to use other funds to roll over the full amount of the distribution.
+You can transfer your IRA to the same type of IRA through a direct transfer.
+You can also withdraw money from your account for 60 days as long as you roll it over into the same or a similarly registered IRA.
+You can use this 60-day rollover option once every 365 days.
+When you use the 60-day rollover option, taxes may have been withheld from the withdrawal, so you'll have to use other funds to roll over the full amount of the distribution.

 Traditional IRA